Archive How to Put Parental Controls on Your Computer

 Table of contents:

-Daily we see how technology is evolving, and how much more content we can consume not only with smartphones but also with PCs.
+We see daily how technology is evolving and how much content we can consume not only with smartphones but also with PCs.
 In everyday speech, we use the term PC (Personal Computer) for a computer running on the Windows operating system.
-Since we don’t discriminate against other operating systems, we have a guide on how to put parental controls on your computer with the most used operating systems in case you want to monitor or filter the content that your child is consuming.
+Since we don’t discriminate against other operating systems, we have a step-by-step guide on how to put parental controls on your computer with the most used operating systems in case you want to monitor or filter the content your child is consuming.

 How to Put Parental Controls on Windows

-Until August 2022, the most used computer operating system (OS) worldwide was Microsoft’s Windows.
-In a previous blog post, we talked about how to put parental controls specifically on a Dell laptop, including instructions for some of the older Windows’s OS.
+Until August 2022, the most used computer operating system (OS) worldwide was Microsoft Windows.
+In a previous blog post, we talked about how to enable parental controls specifically on a Dell laptop, including instructions for some of the older Windows operating systems.
 If you have any other device brand, you can read about how to put parental controls on your laptop or computer for Windows 10 and 11 in this post.

 On a Windows 10 PC